sellisd/awesome-complexity/README.md

 - [Complexity Explorer](https://www.complexityexplorer.org/) - Educational site with news/blog.
 - [Map of Complex systems History](http://www.art-sciencefactory.com/complexity-map_feb09.html) - An impressive overview of the evolution of complex systems thinking.
-- [Stanford Complexity Group](https://www.youtube.com/user/StanfordComplexity/videos) - Youtube channel with videos from the group's events.
+- [Stanford Complexity Group](https://www.youtube.com/user/StanfordComplexity/videos) - YouTube channel with videos from the group's events.

 ## Books

 - Wiener, N. (2016).
 Cybernetics or control and communication in the animal and the machine.
 - Sorokin, A. (2012).
 Dynamics of information systems: mathematical foundations.
 New York, NY: Springer.
 - Scheffer, M. (2009).
 Critical transitions in nature and society.
 Princeton, N.J: Princeton University Press.
 - Nicolis, G., Basios, V., & (Firm), W. S. (2015).
 Chaos, information processing and paradoxical games: the legacy of John S. Nicolis.
 Singapore; Hackensack, N.J.: World Scientific Pub.
 Co.
 - Newman, M. E. J. (2010).
 Networks: an introduction.
 Oxford; New York: Oxford University Press.
 - Mitchell, S. D. (2013).
 Unsimple truths: science, complexity, and policy.
-Chicago [u.a.]: Univ. of Chicago Press.
+Chicago: Univ. of Chicago Press.
 - Maturana, H. R., & Varela, F. J. (2008).
 The tree of knowledge: the biological roots of human understanding.
-Boston [u.a.]: Shambhala.
+Boston: Shambhala.
 - Mandelbrot, B. (2006).
 The fractal geometry of nature.
 New York: W.H.
 Freeman and Company.
 - Kauffman, S. (2014).
 At Home in the Universe The Search for the Laws of Self-Organization and Complexity.
 Cary: Oxford University Press, USA.
 - Gros, C. (2015).
 Complex and adaptive dynamical systems: a primer.
 Cham: Springer.
 - Downey, A. (2012).
 Think complexity.
 Needham, Massachusetts: Green Tea Press.
 - Boccara, N. (2014).
 Modeling complex systems.
 Springer-Verlag New York.
 - Barrat, A., Barthelemy, M., & Vespignani, A. (2013).
 Dynamical processes on complex networks.
 Cambridge: Cambridge University Press